 Giant in Global Water Management Wins 2014 Stockholm Water Prize

-Stockholm, 2014-03-21 – Professor John Briscoe, a native of South Africa, is named the 2014 Stockholm Water Prize Laureate for his unparalleled contributions to global and local water management, inspired by an unwavering commitment to improving the lives of people on the ground.
+Professor John Briscoe, a native of South Africa, is named the 2014 Stockholm Water Prize Laureate for his unparalleled contributions to global and local water management, inspired by an unwavering commitment to improving the lives of people on the ground.

 John Briscoe currently lives and works in the United States, where he is a popular teacher at Harvard University.
+Upon receiving the news, Professor Briscoe said he was “Very surprised and honored.
+I am delighted for the recognition this gives to thinking practitioners, of which I consider myself one.”

 In its citation, the Stockholm Water Prize Committee states that Professor John Briscoe ”has combined world-class research with policy implementation and practice to improve the development and management of water resources as well as access to safe drinking water and sanitation.”